-PURPOSE: This Special Notice provides information concerning the rates of motor vehicle fuels tax on gasoline, gasohol, natural gas, propane (liquified petroleum gas) and diesel.
+PURPOSE: This Special Notice provides information concerning the rates of motor vehicle fuels tax on gasoline, gasohol, natural gas, propane (liquefied petroleum gas) and diesel.

 BACKGROUND: Since its June 1991 Special Session, the Connecticut General Assembly enacted two laws that will increase the motor vehicle fuels tax on gasoline, gasohol and natural gas in 1 cent or 2 cents per gallon increments on each of 14 different occasions, the first of which was September 1, 1991 and the last of which is January 1, 1997.

-EFFECTIVE DATE: Effective upon issuance and applicable to the sale or use of gasoline, gasohol, natural gas, and propane (liquified petroleum gas) on or after July 1, 1994.
+EFFECTIVE DATE: Effective upon issuance and applicable to the sale or use of gasoline, gasohol, natural gas, and propane (liquefied petroleum gas) on or after January 1, 1995.

 STATUTORY AUTHORITY: Conn.
 Gen. Stat. §12-458(a), as amended by 1993 Conn.
 Pub.
 Acts 74, §34 and by 1993 Conn.
 Pub.
 Acts 93, and 1994 Conn.
 Pub.
 Acts 170, §3, and 1994 Conn.
 Pub.
 Acts 4, §21 (May Spec.
 Sess.).

-REPEAL OF TAX ON CERTAIN SALES OR USES OF COMPRESSED NATURAL GAS, LIQUIFIED PETROLEUM GAS AND LIQUIFIED NATURAL GAS: Effective July 1, 1994 and until July 1, 1999, sales of compressed natural gas, propane (liquified petroleum gas) and liquified natural gas shall not be subject to the motor vehicle fuels tax, provided such fuel is sold to a covered fleet for use in a covered fleet vehicle, as defined in 241 of the federal Clean Air Act, 42 U.S.C. §7581.
+REPEAL OF TAX ON CERTAIN SALES OR USES OF COMPRESSED NATURAL GAS, LIQUEFIED PETROLEUM GAS AND LIQUEFIED NATURAL GAS: Effective July 1, 1994 and until July 1, 1999, sales of compressed natural gas, propane (liquefied petroleum gas) and liquefied natural gas shall not be subject to the motor vehicle fuels tax, provided such fuel is sold to a covered fleet for use in a covered fleet vehicle, as defined in 241 of the federal Clean Air Act, 42 U.S.C. §7581.